 A Bigger, More Expensive Home Is Not Always Better

 After about 1,500 square feet of space per person, it just feels like too much.
+The ideal house size and layout is likely closer to 700-1,000 square feet per person.
 Perhaps this feeling is a function of me living in expensive New York City and San Francisco since graduating college in 1999.
 But I feel plenty happy living in a house that is 750 square feet per person.

 Eventually, if you have children, they will find somewhere else to live.
 As a result, you may eventually want a smaller home as well.